Charts & Tools

 Resource: history of copyright law

 Fair Use is a right also, but there is no carte blanche for educators.
 Flex your fair use muscles, but do not over simplify or be reckless.
 Fair use is the right to use copyrighted material without permission and/or payment under some circumstances—especially when the cultural or social benefits of the use are predominant.
 It is a general right that applies even in situations where the law provides no specific authorization for the use in question.
 Fair use involves a review process.
 Even something written by oneself for which copyright was signed away to the publisher or sold is subject to a fair use review.
 Follow the new 2012 guidelines and ask follow-up questions of the College's copyright officer, Inga Barnello.
-Avoid doing any other type of use or distribution that is outside these guidelines without first using the Fair Use Worksheet
+Avoid doing any other type of use or distribution that is outside these guidelines without first using the Fair Use Checklist.

 Fair use exists in recognition that scholars build upon the work of others to create new scholarship.
 Thus, higher education has its exemptions via fair use under the first of 4 fair use factors "purpose of the use," but academics must not stop there in their consideration.
 There is no carte blanche for higher education with regard to the use of copyrighted works.
 Nor is it enough that no monetary profit is gained from the higher education purpose of the use of copyrighted works.
 It is not enough to satisfy fair use factor 1.